kemtonmsimango/How-I-Onboarded-85-Cybersecurity-Interns-in-Azure-Using-a-One-Click-Workflow/README.md

 In the second screenshot, this is after I injected the data provided by HR.
 I populated the file with each candidate’s name, user principal name, and an initial password for first-time access.

-It’s important to note that these passwords are only temporary.
-Each user is required to change their password as soon as they sign in for the first time, ensuring the environment remains secure from the start.
+It’s **important** to note that these **passwords** are only **temporary**.
+Each user is required to change their password as soon as they sign in for the first time, ensuring the environment remains **secure** from the start.

 <p align="center">
   <img src="/images/csvtemp2.jpg" width="550"/>
 </p>

+Now that I’ve injected all the appropriate candidate details into the CSV file, I’m ready to move into the next phase — uploading.

+At this point, I make sure to save the file properly so that it’s ready to be uploaded in the next step using the Bulk Operations feature in Azure.

+## Step 3: Uploading the CSV file